Nash uniformization of chessboard sets by Nash manifolds with corners: Introduction

 \subsubsection{Drilling blow-up}

-Apart from Hironaka's desingularization (Theorems \ref{hi1} and \ref{hi2}), a main tool to prove Theorems \ref{red2} and \ref{red4} is the {\em drilling blow-up} of a Nash manifold $M$ with center a closed Nash submanifold $N$, see \cite{fe3}.
+We have seen in Remark \ref{example}(ii) that usual blow-ups may not be useful to prove Theorems \ref{red2} and \ref{red4} and we need further tools: the {\em drilling blow-up} of a Nash manifold $M$ with center a closed Nash submanifold $N$, see \cite{fe3}.
 We refer the reader to \cite{ds, hi2} for the oriented blow-up of a real analytic space with center a closed subspace, which is the counterpart of the construction in \cite{fe3} for the real analytic setting.
 In \cite[\S5]{hpv} appears a presentation of the oriented blow-up in the analytic case closer to the drilling blow-up described in \cite{fe3}.
 There the authors consider the case of the oriented blow-up of a real analytic manifold $M$ with center a closed real analytic submanifold $N$ whose vanishing ideal inside $M$ is finitely generated (this happens for instance if $N$ is compact).
 In \cite[\S3]{fe2} a similar construction is presented in the semialgebraic setting, which is used to `appropriately embed' semialgebraic sets in affine spaces.
 In \cite[\S3]{ffqu} oriented blow-ups appear to compare regoluous images of $\R^2$ with regular images of $\R^2$.
-In Section \ref{s3} we recall the main properties of drilling blow-up developed in \cite{fe3} and we improve some of them in order to prove Theorems \ref{red2} and \ref{red4}.
+In Section \ref{s3} we recall the main properties of drilling blow-ups developed in \cite{fe3} and we improve some of them in order to prove Theorems \ref{red2} and \ref{red4}.